bizzul/ESP8266_Relay_Board/README.md

 ###Highlights

 - Option for on-board power supply
-- Up to three high quality [10A relays]
 - Powered by the WiFi [ESP8266 SoC] module
 - HTTP API to control the relays
 - [MQTT] support